mbret/dash-hue-light-control/README.md

 ## Note about dash button
 Due to how the button is designed (sleep, wake up, connect to wifi, arp, sleep, ...) there is a noticeable timeout between a press and its action.
 I cannot do anything about that and remember that this is a 2€ smart button after all.
+- Use DHCP Reservation on your Amazon Dash Button to lower the latency from ~5s to ~1s.
+- Dash buttons cannot be used for another ~10 seconds after they've been pressed.
+Thanks [ricardo1980](https://www.npmjs.com/~ricardo1980) for the tips.

+## Known issues
+- I once got two triggers for one button press (never had again).
+It happened after a long inactivity of my button.
+It basically turned the light on and off directly after.
+Never had again but I guess the button sometimes send more request.
+I will dig into the settings to see if I can avoid it.

 ## Next updates
 - control the color/intensity/whatever
+- Use local user file to allow cli session when using mac address, etc